phlowdotdev/vscode/README.md

 1. Open a `.phlow` file
 2. Right-click and select "Run Phlow Phlow"
 3. Or use `Ctrl+Shift+P` and type "Run Phlow Phlow"

+### Running phlow tests

+1. Open a `.phlow` file that contains a `tests:` section
+2. Right-click and select "Run Phlow Tests"
+3. Or use `Ctrl+Shift+P` and type "Run Phlow Tests"
+4. The extension will execute `phlow file.phlow --test` in the terminal

+> **💡 Tip**: Files with tests will show a "🧪 Run Tests" CodeLens at the top for quick access

 ## Usage Examples